Meet Two UP

-The UP Program received a three-year, $100,000 grant from the Walmart Foundation School-to-Community Transition Project in collaboration with the Arc of Haywood County to serve four participants, connecting them to more than 80 WCU student volunteers and dedicated UP Faculty and Staff.
+The UP Program received a three-year, $100,000 grant from the Walmart Foundation School-to-Community Transition Project in collaboration with the Arc of Haywood County to serve four students, connecting them to more than 80 WCU student volunteers and dedicated UP Faculty and Staff.

-The UP Program received a five-year, $2.5 million federal grant through the Office of Postsecondary Education to serve as a model demonstration program and serve eight participants and create satellite programs at community colleges and universities across North Carolina.
+The UP Program received a five-year, $2.5 million federal grant through the Office of Postsecondary Education to serve as a model demonstration program and serve eight students and create satellite programs at community colleges and universities across North Carolina.